GabrielleHandy/IRS-Web-Scrapper/README.txt

 Hello!
-Thank you for taking the time rereview my program!
+Thank you for taking the time review my program!

 Python version: 3.8.10